Skip to main content

 Professor Steven Wingate

 Students will explore the various forms of creative writing (fiction, nonfiction, and poetry) not one at a time in a survey format—as if there were decisive walls of separation between then—but as intensely related genres that share much of their creative DNA.
 Through close reading and work on personal texts, students will address the decisions that writers in any genre must face on voice, rhetorical position, relationship to audience, etc. Students will produce and revise portfolios of original creative work developed from prompts and research.
-This course fulfills the same SGR #2 requirements ENGL 201; note that the course will involve creative research projects.
+This course fulfills the same SGR #2 requirements ENGL 201; note that the course will involve a research project.
 Successful completion of ENGL 101 (including by test or dual credit) is a prerequisite.

 ENGL 283.ST1 Introduction to Creative Writing